Donate

 How will MCED fit into the current cancer screening recommendations?

 MCED tests are designed to be complementary to, not a replacement for, existing screenings, such as mammograms, colonoscopies and Pap tests.
 MCED can be administered alongside existing screening tests to increase the value of early detection visits.
+Recommended single-cancer screenings will remain the primary screening for the cancers that have recommended screenings today.

-Are these tests available now?
+Are these tests available now and are they covered by insurance?

 What are the challenges with MCED tests?

 Multi-cancer early detection tests are a new and innovative way of screening for cancer; as with any breakthrough technology, there are challenges that must be addressed before they can be utilized on a population level.
-Some of these challenges :

 • The sensitivity of the test for diagnosing each cancer included at an early stage